 Open Tip Match Ammo: OTM Bullets Explained

-The open tip match bullet (OTM) is primarily used as a target shooting ammo, hence the word “match.”
+The open tip match bullet (OTM) is primarily used as a target shooting ammo, hence the word “match” – but what is match ammo?
 There seems to be a massive debate about this particular term (OTM), because it comes across as a hollow point when it's technically not, and it can cause some confusion.
 The military can use it because it’s technically not a hollow point, but some hunters can’t because it is a hollow point.
 This is probably the most controversial term of any bullet currently in use today.

 The most popular open tip match bullets you’ll come across are the Sierra MatchKing line, which have been in use for decades.

 Open Tip Match Features

 - Jacket: The open tip match bullet will either be jacketed in a copper-alloy or another harder-than-lead material to prevent deformation when firing and to help with accuracy at long range.

 - Core: The open tip match core is poured in through the hole at the nose of the bullet.
 This creates a very uniform bullet that is weighted the same with each bullet you fire, and is one of the methods that makes this bullet type so accurate.